Digital TV Deals

 How to pick the right package and haggle a discount

 Don't overpay for Sky, Virgin, TalkTalk or BT TV.
 Existing customers can haggle for

-Digital TV subscriptions can mount up to £1,000+ if you add up the price over the contract.
-This step-by-step guide, with best buys, will help you slash the cost.
+Digital TV subscriptions can mount up to £1,000+ if you add up the price over the course of the contract.
+The top tips in this guide, with a round up of the current prices by providers, will help you slash these costs.

 Get Our Free Money Tips Email!